Holiday Season with Your Pets: Safety Tips, Gift Ideas, and Ways to Keep Them Calm

 Images © 2025 Scout & Company Companion Pet Care.
 Please do not reuse without permission.

-If you like to make special treats for your pets, you can put a holiday spin on it by using some seasonal ingredients.
-Scout’s favorites usually involve pumpkin and plain Greek yogurt — simple, seasonal ingredients that smell like fall.
-Of course, every pet is different, so it’s always best to double-check ingredients and tailor any recipes to your pet’s own needs and preferences.
+If you like to make special treats for your pets, the holidays are a great time to put a seasonal spin on them.
+Scout's favorites usually involve pumpkin and plain Greek yogurt, simple ingredients that smell like fall.
+Every pet is different, so it's always best to double-check ingredients and tailor any recipes to your pet's own needs.

 Gift Ideas for Pets

 Feeling festive?
-There’s no shortage of thoughtful ways to spoil the pets who make life better.
-You can also browse our Scout’s Favorite Things Journal entries for a few of Scout’s personal favorites.
+There's no shortage of thoughtful ways to spoil the pets who make life better.
+You can also browse our Scout's Favorite Things journal entries for a few of Scout's personal picks.

 • Travel accessories like seat belt clips or portable bowls